-- (1) In exercising its functions under this part a Licensing Authority shall aim to permit the use of premises for gambling in so far as the authority think it - a) in accordance with any relevant code of practice under section 24; - b) in accordance with any relevant guidance issued by the Commission under section 25; - c) reasonably consistent with the licensing objectives (subject to paragraphs (a) and (b)); - d) in accordance with the statement published by the authority under section 349 (subject to paragraphs (a) to (c)). - (2) In determining whether to grant a Premises Licence a Licensing Authority must not have regard to the expected demand for gambling premises that are the subject of the application. - (3) Any objection to an application for a Premises Licence or request for a review of an existing licence should be based on the licensing objectives of the Gambling Act 2005.
-It should be noted that, unlike the Licensing Act 2003, the Gambling Act 2005 does not include as a specific licensing objective for the prevention of public nuisance.
+- (1) In exercising its functions a licensing authority will only permit the use of premises for gambling: - a) in accordance with any relevant code of practice under section 24; - b) in accordance with any relevant guidance issued by the Commission under section 25; - c) reasonably consistent with the licensing objectives (subject to paragraphs (a) and (b)); - d) in accordance with the statement published by the authority under section 349 (subject to paragraphs (a) to (c)). - (2) In determining whether to grant a Premises Licence a licensing authority must not have regard to the expected demand for gambling premises that are the subject of the application. - (3) Any objection to an application for a Premises Licence or request for a review of an existing licence should be based on the licensing objectives of the Gambling Act 2005.
+It should be noted that, unlike the Licensing Act 2003, the Gambling Act 2005 does not include as a specific licensing objective of prevention of public nuisance.
 There is however other relevant legislation which deals with public nuisance.